roumilb/treeMaker/README.md

 | ``link_width:`` | no | The width of the svg that linked the cards |
 | ``link_color:`` | no | The color of the svg that linked the cards |

+# Working on

+- [ ] Make the tree editable (add and remove card)
+- [ ] Allow people to create types and then assign them to card
+- [ ] Allow drag and drop in the editor

 # License

 This library is available under the MIT license